MewsSystems/gitbook-pos-api/use-cases/inventory.md

 In order to synchronize products with Mews POS, use the [Get products](../operations/products.md#get-products) endpoint `GET /api/v2/products`.
 You can call this API operation periodically to refresh the product catalogue and make sure it is in sync with your system.
 The product attributes in the response include name, description, [SKU](https://en.wikipedia.org/wiki/Stock_keeping_unit), barcode, and price information.

-#### Example Request:
+#### Example request:

 ```
-GET /api/v2/products
+GET [PlatformAddress]/api/v2/products
-Authorization: Basic <base64-encoded-credentials>
-Content-Type: application/vnd.api+json
 ```

-Further detail can be obtained via linked entities such as `product_type` (e.g. food or beverage), `modifier_set` (product qualifiers, such as pizza toppings) and `product_variant`.
-These can be included in the response by using the same request but specifying the relevant include query parameters, as per the [JSON:API specification](https://jsonapi.org/).
+Further detail can be obtained via linked entities such as `productType` (e.g. food or beverage), `modifierSet` (product qualifiers, such as pizza toppings) and `productVariant`.
+These can be included in the response by using the same request but specifying the relevant include query parameters – see [Essential guide > Relationships](../essential-guide/relationships.md).

-#### Example Request:
+#### Example request:

 ```
-GET /api/v2/products?include=product_type,modifier_set,product_variant
+GET [PlatformAddress]/api/v2/products?include=productType,modifierSet,productVariant
-Authorization: Basic <base64-encoded-credentials>
-Content-Type: application/vnd.api+json
 ```

 ### Pagination